owlbarn/tutorial/book/algodiff/README.md

 **Theoretical Basis:**
 first derivative, higher derivative, etc.

+TODO: More detail

 ## APIs of Algorithmic Differentiation Module

+So far we have talked about what is AD and how it works.
+Now let's turn to how to use it in Owl.

 Owl provides both numerical differentiation (in [Numdiff.Generic](https://github.com/owlbarn/owl/blob/master/src/base/optimise/owl_numdiff_generic_sig.ml) module) and algorithmic differentiation (in [Algodiff.Generic](https://github.com/owlbarn/owl/blob/master/src/base/algodiff/owl_algodiff_generic_sig.ml) module).
 We have briefly used them in previous sections to validate the calculation results of our manual forward and reverse differentiation.

+Algorithmic Differentiation is a core module built in Owl, which is one of Owl's special feature among other similar numerical libraries.
-`Algodiff.Generic` is a functor that accept a Ndarray module.
+`Algodiff.Generic` is a functor that accept a Ndarray modules.
 By plugging in `Dense.Ndarray.S` and `Dense.Ndarray.D` modules we can have AD modules that support `float32` and `float64` precision respectively.

 ```
 module S = Owl_algodiff_generic.Make (Owl_algodiff_primal_ops.S)
 module D = Owl_algodiff_generic.Make (Owl_algodiff_primal_ops.D)
 ```

+EXPLAIN what is this `Owl_algodiff_primal_ops` thing.

 In this section, we will use examples to demonstrate some of the most important APIs that the Algorithmic Differentiation module provides.
 We first introduce the *low level APIs*, i.e. those for performing forward and reverse propagations.